janickr/bubblegum/README.md

             }
         });

-        // set the content type of the respons on.get("/textcontent", new Handler() {
+        // set the content type of the response on.get("/textcontent", new Handler() {
             @Override
             public void handle(Request req, Response resp) throws Exception {